The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Discussion

-Our best linear fit when fitting Cycle 24 data with both hemispheres combined and forcing the fit through the origin is $\gamma$=0.44$\theta$, see Figure ~\ref{fig:combined-hemispheres}.
-This is consistent with \citet{Li:2018} reporting the best fit to be $\gamma = (0.39 \pm 0.06)\theta - (0.66 \pm 1.00)$ and other fits to data that contain magnetic polarity information.
-Notably, a similar downturn is observed in the HMI data that is also observed by \citep{tlatova:2018}, indicating that active regions at latitudes higher than the 25-30$^{\circ}$ bin do not increase monotonically.
-Since $\gamma$ does not increases monotonically for latitudes higher than 25$^{\circ}$, the form of Joy's law proposed by \citet{tlatova:2018} $\gamma = 0.2 sin(2.8\theta)$ is sensible.
+Our best linear fit for Cycle 24 data with both hemispheres combined and forcing the fit through the origin is $\gamma$=(0.44 $\pm$ 0.04)\,$\theta$, see Figure~\ref{fig:combined-hemispheres}.
+This is consistent with \citet{Li:2018} reporting a best fit of $\gamma = (0.39 \pm 0.06)\,\theta - (0.66 \pm 1.00)$ and other fits to data that contain magnetic polarity information.
+Notably, the tilt angles in HMI data do not increase linearly with latitude but plateau above 20$^{\circ}$.
+This agrees with the finding of \citep{tlatova:2018}, also shown in Figure ~\ref{fig:combined-hemispheres}, such that the AR tilt angles at latitudes higher than the 25-30$^{\circ}$ bin do not increase.
+Figures 1 and 3 in \citet{wang:2015} showing data from Cycles 21 - 23, both median and mean tilts and white-light and magnetogram data, also show that tilt values decline above 25 - 30$^{\circ}$ latitude.
+Since $\gamma$ does not increase linearly for latitudes higher than 25$^{\circ}$, the form of Joy's law proposed by \citet{tlatova:2018} $\gamma = 0.2\,sin(2.8\,\theta)$ is sensible.
+If adopted by modelers, it would ensure that any modeled ARs that emerge at high latitudes do not have an unrealistically large tilt that unduly influences the next cycle.

-The fits shown in \ref{fig:hemispheres} emphasize the difference between forcing the linear regressions through the origin and allowing the fits to have a y-intercept.
-Many other studies including \citet{stenflo:2012}, \citet{Li:2018} and \citet{tlatova:2018} plotted Joy's Law fits with linear regressions forced through the origin under the assumption that, logically, tilt angles at the equator should be 0$^{\circ}$.
-However, in doing so, there is some information that is lost in the process.
+The fits shown in Figure~\ref{fig:hemispheres} emphasize the difference between forcing the linear regressions through the origin and allowing the fits to have a y-intercept.
+Many other studies, including \citet{stenflo:2012}, \citet{Li:2018} and \citet{tlatova:2018}, computed Joy's Law fits with linear regressions forced through the origin under the assumption that tilt angles at the equator should be $0^{\circ}$.
+However, in doing so, some information is lost in the process.
 When forcing the best fits through the origin (black and grey dotted line), they both have the same slope.
-This would lead to the conclusion that the two hemispheres are completely symmetrical, as assumed by \citet{stenflo:2012} and many others.
-However, when plotting the linear regressions without forcing the lines through the origin (blue and red), they have different slopes and different intercepts.
-While these slopes are not statistically significant due to the large scatter in the data, we suggest that these results indicate a possible difference in hemispheric activity.
+This leads to the conclusion that the two hemispheres are quite symmetrical, as assumed by \citet{stenflo:2012} and many others.
+However, when plotting the linear regressions without forcing the lines through the origin (blue and red), the slopes are different slopes and have different intercepts.
+While these slopes are not statistically significant due to the large scatter in the data, we suggest that these results reflect a difference in hemispheric activity.